Kristal Uzelac: Gymnastics career

-Uzelac's first major competition as an elite gymnast was the 1998 US National Championships in Indianapolis, Indiana.
+Uzelac's first major competition as an elite gymnast was the 1998 U.S. National Championships in Indianapolis.
 She won the all-around bronze medal behind Morgan White and Ashley Postell.

-The gymnastics community began to take notice of Uzelac, who stood barely over four feet at the time, as her second day balance beam score was the highest of the field, and her overall total was just over a tenth away from capturing the title.
+In Indianapolis, the gymnastics community began to take notice of Uzelac, who stood barely over four feet at the time.
+Her second day balance beam score was the highest in the field, and her overall total was just over a tenth away from capturing the title.

 Uzelac was a member of the American squad for the junior competition at the 1998 International Team Championships, where she placed second with the U.S. team and fifth in the all-around.
 She also competed in the 1998 Canberra Cup in Australia, an important meet for junior gymnasts, where she placed 10th all-around and won silver medals on vault and floor exercise.

 In 1999, Uzelac began her domination of the junior ranks.
 She won all-around at both the U.S. Classic in Rochester, New York, and the American Classic in Pomona, California, and, at the 1999 U.S. National Championships, captured the all-around, floor, balance beam and vault titles.
 Uzelac also enjoyed success in international competitions: she was a member of the first-place junior U.S. team, and won the floor exercise title, at the 1998 International Team Championships in Richmond, Virginia.
-Uzelac also competed in two dual meets: USA vs. Canada in Toronto, and USA vs. France in Normandy, France.
+Uzelac also competed in two dual meets: USA vs. Canada in Toronto, and USA vs. France in Normandy.
 She won the team, all around, uneven bars, and beam titles at both meets.

-Uzelac won the junior all-around title in 2000, and again in 2001, which made her the only gymnast ever to win three consecutive junior all-around National Championships titles.
+Uzelac won the junior all-around title in 2000 and again in 2001, making her the only gymnast to win three consecutive junior all-around National Championships titles.
 She competed at the 2001 American Cup, where she placed third in the all-around and beam and second on floor exercise.
 Uzelac was named to the American team for the 2001 Goodwill Games, but was replaced by fellow Parkettes teammate Tia Orlando after spraining her knee in training.

 In 2002, Uzelac was eligible for senior competition.
 She competed at the 2002 U.S. National Championships, but injuries forced her to withdraw from three events on the second day of competition.
-The 2002 Pacific Alliance Championships was Uzelac's last major international meet.
-She was a member of the gold medal-winning U.S. team, won an individual gold medal on vault, and placed third in the all-around.
+At the Pacific Alliance Championships in 2002, Uzelac was a member of the gold medal-winning U.S. team, won the individual gold medal on vault, and placed third in the all-around.

 After leaving elite gymnastics and taking a year-long break, Uzelac returned to compete in NCAA gymnastics for Penn State.
-She was a member of the PSU team for the 2004–2005 season, during which time she won the uneven bars and balance beam titles at the 2005 Big Ten Conference.
+As a member of the Penn State team in the 2004–2005 season, she won the uneven bars and balance beam titles at the 2005 Big Ten Conference championship.